Elastic bounds of the coupling tensor of anisotropic composite laminates: a polar approach: Recall of the polar formalism for a laminate

 What is important to remark is the fact that the moduli $T_0,T_1,R_0,R_1$ as well as the difference of the angles $\Phi_0-\Phi_1$ are tensor invariants; the value of one of the two polar angles, usually $\Phi_1$, fixes the frame.
 To be remarked that the polar method allows for a decomposition of anisotropic 2D elasticity into different {\it elastic phases}: an {\it isotropic phase}, characterized by the two invariants $T_0$ and $T_1$, and two {\it anisotropic phases}, whose amplitudes are determined by the invariants $R_0$ and $R_1$; these two anisotropy phases are shifted of the angle $\Phi_0-\Phi_1$, the fifth tensor invariant.
-To remark that any rotation of the angle $\theta$ is simply done in the polar method, it is sufficient to subtract $\theta$ from each one of the two polar angles (the complete demonstration of these fundamental result can be found in \cite{vannucci_libro}).
+It is worth noting that any rotation of the angle $\theta$ is simply done in the polar method: it is sufficient to subtract $\theta$ from each one of the two polar angles.
 A general sketch of the decomposition of elasticity into elastic phases is given in Fig. \ref{fig:1}, where the angles $\Phi_0,\Phi_1$ and $\Phi_0-\Phi_1$ are also indicated.

-Thanks to the polar formalism, the elastic symmetries are determined by the following values of the invariants: \begin{enumerate}[i.] \item ordinary orthotropy: $\Phi_0-\Phi_1=k\dfrac{\pi}{4}, \ k\in\{0,1\}$; \item $R_0$-orthotropy: $R_0=0$, \cite{vannucci02joe}; \item square symmetry: ${R_1=0}$; \item isotropy: $R_0=R_1=0$. \end{enumerate} These elastic symmetries are the only possible ones in 2D elasticity; in particular, we see that two cases of ordinary orthotropy can exist, sharing the same values of the invariants $T_0,T_1,R_0,R_1$.
+In the polar formalism, the elastic symmetries are determined by the following values of the invariants: \begin{enumerate}[i.] \item ordinary orthotropy: $\Phi_0-\Phi_1=k\dfrac{\pi}{4}, \ k\in\{0,1\}$; \item $R_0$-orthotropy: $R_0=0$, \cite{vannucci02joe}; \item square symmetry: ${R_1=0}$; \item isotropy: $R_0=R_1=0$. \end{enumerate} These elastic symmetries are the only possible ones in 2D elasticity; in particular, we see that two cases of ordinary orthotropy can exist, sharing the same values of the invariants $T_0,T_1,R_0,R_1$.
 Moreover, square symmetry is the 2D corresponding of the 3D cubic syngony: it is the case of a layer having two couples of mutually orthogonal symmetry axes, rotated of $\pi/4$, and with the same values of the elastic moduli along the two orthogonal axes.
-It is, namely, the case of layers reinforced by balanced fabrics, i.e. by fabrics having the same amount of fibers in warp and weft (that are often erroneously considered as isotropic), \cite{vincenti01}.
+It is, namely, the case of composite plies reinforced by balanced fabrics, i.e. by fabrics having the same amount of fibers in warp and weft, \cite{vincenti01}.
 Finally, the case of $R_0$-orthotropy has been discovered for the first time in 2D elasticity thanks to the polar method, \cite{vannucci02joe}, and later also in 3D elasticity, \cite{forte05}.
 In Fig. \ref{fig:2}, some examples of the above possible cases are given.

 The above polar transformations apply also to tensors $\A,\B$ and $\D$; in particular, when a laminate is composed by identical layers, the case considered in this research, \cite{vannucci01ijss, vannucci01joe}, then (we indicate by a superscript $A,B$ or $D$ a polar quantity of $\A,\B$ or $\D$ respectively, while a polar quantity of the basic layer has no superscript) \be T_0^A=T_0^D=T_0,\ T_1^A=T_1^D=T_1,\ T_0^B=T_1^B=0. \ee The polar formalism can be applied also to other situations, e.g. to the piezoelectric tensor, \cite{vannucci07ijss}, or to thermo-elastic problems, \cite{vannucci07,vannucci12joe1}.
 Some special cases of elastic non-classical materials have also been studied through the polar formalism, \cite{vannucci10ijss,vannucci10joe,vannucci2016}, however in this research we will consider only classical elastic tensors.